“Senescence is the gradual deterioration of functional characteristics with age.”

 Causes Of Senescence

-Senescence or cell ageing occurs in different types of cells, namely: Melanocytes, Endothelial cells, epithelial cells, glial cells (nerve tissue), stem cells, adrenocortical cells, lymphocytes.
+Senescence or cell ageing occurs in different types of cells, namely: Melanocytes, Endothelial cells, epithelial cells, glial cells (nerve tissue), stem cells, adrenocortical cells, and lymphocytes.
 Listed below are a few causes.

 One of the major causes of cell ageing is telomere erosion.
 We see a set of sequences towards the end of each chromosome, they are the telomeres.
 It consists of DNA of nucleotides which are repeated, they prevent chromosomes from losing information crucial for replication.
 It also prevents fusion with the surrounding chromosomes.